Skip to main content

-Calculated columns (columns with a formula property) display correct values in the Risksheet grid but appear empty or inconsistent in exports.
+Calculated columns (columns with a formula property) display correct values in the Nextedy RISKSHEET grid but appear empty or inconsistent in exports.
 This affects both Excel and PDF output.

 Items imported into Polarion via scripts or bulk import do not trigger Risksheet formula execution.
 The calculated column values are not stored in Polarion fields until the item is edited in Risksheet.
 Exports read field values from Polarion, so they show empty cells for these items.